HeLa: Controversy

 Lacks's case is one of many examples of the lack of informed consent in 20th-century medicine.
 Communication between tissue donors and doctors was virtually nonexistentcells were taken without patient consent, and patients were not told what the cells would be used for.
 Johns Hopkins Hospital, where Lacks received treatment and had her tissue harvested, was the only hospital in the Baltimore area where African American patients could receive free care.
 The patients who received free care from this segregated sect of the hospital often became research subjects without their knowledge.
 Lacks' family also had no access to her patient files and had no say in who received HeLa cells or what they would be used for.
 Additionally, as HeLa cells were popularized and used more frequently throughout the scientific community, Lacks' relatives received no financial benefit and continued to live with limited access to healthcare.

 This issue of who owns tissue samples taken for research was brought up in the Supreme Court of California case of Moore v.
 Regents of the University of California in 1990.
 The court ruled that a person's discarded tissue and cells are not his or her property and can be commercialized.

 Lacks's case influenced the establishment of the Common Rule in 1991.
 The Common Rule enforces informed consent by ensuring that doctors inform patients if they plan to use any details of the patient's case in research and give them the choice of disclosing the details or not.
 Tissues connected to their donors' names are also strictly regulated under this rule, and samples are no longer named using donors' initials, but rather by code numbers.
 To further resolve the issue of patient privacy, Johns Hopkins established a joint committee with the NIH and several of Lacks's family members to determine who receives access to Henrietta Lacks's genome.

 In 2021, Henrietta Lacks's estate sued to get past and future payments for the alleged unauthorized and widely known sale of HeLa cells by Thermo Fisher Scientific.
 Lacks's family hired an attorney to seek compensation from upwards of 100 pharmaceutical companies that have used and profited from HeLa cells.
 Settlement of the suit with Thermo Fisher Scientific was announced in August 2023, with undisclosed terms.
-Subsequently the Lacks family announced that it will be suing the company Ultragenyx next.
+Novartis, a company that developed hundreds of patents using HeLa cells, settled in 2026.
+As of March 2026, lawsuits against Ultragenyx and Viatris are still pending.